dfmerin/whitepaper/whitepaper.md

 [in discussion]

-### Land Use
+## Land Use

 The DAO may choose to hold land or use land with a vote.
 An example of the governance process.
 CityDAO votes to acquire a parcel of land proposed by Member A. CityDAO members vote to build a wind energy farm, and assign a Trustee to implement the use case.

-Bitcoin Mining
+**Community campground**
+A campground can be established which members of the DAO may use freely.
+Communal ammenities could be funded through votes of the DAO.

+**NFT parcels**
+The DAO may designate a land area as individual plots and sell them to individuals.

+**Bitcoin Mining**
 Buy or Rent a warehouse.
 Buy ASICs.
 Make agreement with local utility to use wind energy.
-Note: This could serve as a revenue base for the DAO.
-Members will need to vote on what to do with the money as the treasury builds.

 **Hunting/Fishing Resort**
 Buy land along a river.
 Provide exclusive hunting and fishing access. (ie. elk hunting, flyfishing) Will need to hire someone to maintain the business.
-Note: Can tie in with #4.

-#4: Land or camping rentals
+**Land or camping rentals**
 Use HipCamp or Airbnb to provide access to the property.

-#5: Farming
+**Farming**
 Buy land and make agreement with a local farmer.
 Note: This would require a member of the DAO to speak with farmer to make the agreement every season.
 The profit margins for the DAO would be low and seasonal.

-#6: Luxury Co-living Building
+**Housing**
 Buy an apartment building.
-Each room is for rent not the apartments.
-Hire a chef to make breakfast and lunch.
 Hire a management company to collect rent and do repairs.
-Note: This could make luxury living in Wyoming affordable while bringing in a steady income for the DAO.
-Also, we could add other low cost amenities to the apartment building that would make people want to stay forever.

-### Annotated Bibliography
+## Annotated Bibliography

 1. Wyoming DAO Law full text - https://www.wyoleg.gov/2021/Introduced/SF0038.pdf
 1. RealT whitepaper - https://realt.co/wp-content/uploads/2019/05/RealToken_White_Paper_US_v03.pdf